Renzo-Protocol/contracts-public/README.md

 Ownership of the protocol is determined by the amount of ezETH you hold. ezETH is minted when you deposit collateral into the protocol and burned when you withdraw.

-When AVSs pay out rewards to restakers, the value will accrue in the protocol.